DessiLBI2020/DessiLBI/README.md

  To visualize the sparse structue, please use vis.sh

  # Filter Visualization Example
- We use the visualization code of [Pytorch CNN Visualization](https://github.com/utkuozbulak/pytorch-cnn-visualizations) to visualize the filters.
+[Pytorch CNN Visualization](https://github.com/utkuozbulak/pytorch-cnn-visualizations) is used to visualize the filters.
 We give one example for visualization of LeNt on MNIST in example/mnist_plot_example